 If the fan (fan / cooler) starts to make noise due to the high speed of rotation he has reached in an attempt to cool down processor (CPU), it's time to look in Task Manager and check what the CPU resources are all about.

-Windows 10 automatically installs updates in the background using Windows Upadates only, but if you want to uninstall an update or install / remove a Windows Features component, running Windows Modules Installer Worker is normal.
-He will be visible in Task Manager in the "Processes" tab, while at the "Details" tab we will see TiWorker.exe.
+Windows 10 automatically installs updates in the background using Windows Upadates only, but if you want to uninstall an update or install / remove a Windows Features component, running Windows Installer Worker is normal.
+It will be visible in the Task Manager on the "Processes" tab, while at the "Details" tab we will see TiWorker.exe.

 Unfortunately, it's normal that the Windows Modules Installer Worker process consumes more resources at a time CPU and Disk.
 The good news is that this process ceases to run as soon as it completes one of the operations for which it was activated and which we talked about above.